-ESB strategy is anchored in ESB's ambition to make a difference - delivering a brighter future by creating and connecting sustainable, reliable, affordable energy, and grounded in ESB's enduring purpose to support the customers and communities ESB serve to achieve net zero.
-It aims to achieve this by decarbonising electricity, connecting the renewable generation needed, making its networks smarter to enable the electrification of heat and transport and providing the solutions to support its customers in making their own transition.
-This will be done in a way that will ensure that ESB continues to grow as a successful business while maintaining the financial strength to invest in a low-carbon future at the necessary pace and scale.
-It also recognises the potential for growth and investment opportunities arising from the transition.
+ESB strategy is anchored in ESB's ambition to make a difference -The Strategy highlights the importance of being adaptable, delivering a brighter future by creating and connecting sustainable, responsive and opportunistic in an era of unprecedented uncertainty reliable, affordable energy, and grounded in ESB's enduring purpose and having a presence of scale across the utility value chain, with a to support the customers and communities ESB serve to achieve net mix of regulated and unregulated businesses, while maintaining a zero.
+It aims to achieve this by decarbonising electricity, connecting strong investment grade credit rating. the renewable generation needed, making its networks smarter to enable the electrification of heat and transport and providing the Since its establishment in 1927, ESB has been characterised by a solutions to support its customers in making their own transition. commitment to enabling society and creating opportunities for the This will be done in a way that will ensure that ESB continues to grow communities it serves.
+The challenge for ESB today is to be a leader as a successful business while maintaining the financial strength to in the transition to reliable, affordable, low-carbon energy and to invest in a low-carbon future at the necessary pace and scale.
+It also serve its customers better and achieve sustainable growth.